 - Budget Planning

 What does is mean to be a Commissioner?

 In addition to the responsibilities outlined by the IAPD, all Commissioners will be expected to meet these expectations.

-All commissioners with a management assignment will have responsibility for day-today operations including contractors and employees.
-They will have overall responsibilities for issue/problem resolution, developing monthly reports to the board, tracking to annual approved budgets and reporting overages, communication with the Park District Manager, and escalate issues and concerns to the board as required.
-They will have responsibility for working with the Park District Manager to respond to any issues from government entities or residents related to the areas of responsibility.
+All commissioners will oversee their assigned area of responsibility.
+They will work with GPPD Manager on issue/problem resolution, developing monthly reports to the board, tracking to annual approved budgets and reporting overages, escalate issues and concerns to the board as required, and on any issues from government entities or residents related to the areas of responsibility.

 They will have responsibility of strategic activities related to their assignment including: researching grant opportunities, interacting with county or government entities to develop long range plans for their area of responsibility; identifying capital improvements and projects, developing recommended financial plans during budget planning process, as well as contributions to the master plans.

 The Grandwood Park Park District Board of Commissioners recognizes the need for a manual that contains Board policies and administrative procedures that facilitate the operation of the District on a day-to-day basis.